To enjoy the full Mail & Guardian online experience: please upgrade your browser

-Militants linked to al-Qaeda have freed a South African woman kidnapped in Yemen, but mediators are still struggling to have her husband released.
+Militants linked to al-Qaeda have released a South African woman kidnapped in Yemen but her husband is still being held captive.
+(Reuters)

 Militants linked to al-Qaeda have freed a South African woman kidnapped in the Yemeni city of Taiz in May and mediators are trying to secure the release of her husband, a Yemeni security official and South African negotiators said on Friday.

 Accounts of the case were confused, after local officials and tribal sources said earlier in the day that both Pierre and Yolande Korkie had been released.
 Later they said only the woman had been set free.

 Both were in good health, the sources said.

 The Yemeni security source said Yolande had been released after tribal mediation efforts and her husband was expected to be freed "within days".